Do babysitters have to pay taxes? UPDATED: 2025

 Additionally, being paid on the books with a paycheck where taxes are taken out gives your position as a babysitter or nanny the professionalism it deserves.
 This is your livelihood, and a professional role that requires experience, dedication, growth, and a bit of Mary Poppins Magic that not just anyone has.
 By emphasizing the professionalism of the role, you put yourself in a better position for rate negotiations and growth in your career.

 Help!
-I’m confused about these tax rules!
+I’m confused about these nanny tax rules!

 It’s easy to feel overwhelmed when it comes to taxes and household employment as a babysitter or nanny.
 But don’t worry, there’s plenty of resources available to you!